Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Over the span of those two days, in two different venue locations, The Mothlight and The Orange Peel, bands of varying genres would share their aural wares.
-I found myself in Asheville, as I often do, present and prepared for these back to back days of underground music.
+Over the span of those two days, in two different venue locations, The Mothlight, and The Orange Peel, bands of varying genres would share their aural wares.
+I found myself in Asheville, as I often do, present and prepared for these back-to-back days of underground music.

-The following is a brief take on those events, which began with a sold out Day 1 at The Mothlight featuring the bands BASK, TOKE, TEMPTATION’S WINGS, and GREEN FIEND.
+The following is a brief take on those events, which began with a sold-out Day 1 at The Mothlight featuring the bands BASK, TOKE, TEMPTATION’S WINGS, and GREEN FIEND.

-First to take the stage this evening before a standing room only crowd would be Charlotte’s GREEN FIEND, a band I was admittedly unfamiliar with prior to this show.
+First, to take the stage this evening before a standing-room-only crowd would be Charlotte’s GREEN FIEND, a band I was admittedly unfamiliar with prior to this show.
 My naïvety would not matter, for good music is always the ideal ice breaker, is it not?

-This crossover metal quintet were more than ready to kick things off, diving right into things with a furious set of metallic genre-mashing mania.
+This crossover metal quintet was more than ready to kick things off, diving right into things with a furious set of metallic genre-mashing mania.
 Taking bits from such stylistic stables as thrash, doom, hardcore, and sludge, GREEN FIEND fired the crowd up and set the bar high to reach for the night’s remaining acts.

 Check out the fan-filmed video clip below (courtesy of Tym Ghoulston) of a GREEN FIEND original, “Weed And Speed“, and a follow-up that finds them sludge the crap out of Eric Clapton’s “Cocaine“.

-Next up were AVL’s own TEMPTATION’S WINGS and tonight’s gig was one I was especially interested in, because it would be my first time seeing the band since they recently mutated into a quartet.
+Next up were AVL’s own TEMPTATION’S WINGS and tonight’s gig was one I was especially interested in because it would be my first time seeing the band since they recently mutated into a quartet.
 Though I did not know it at the time (but did half suspect), I was about to be super damned impressed.